drhuangwc/GPCR/README.md

-# Installation and envirment setup
+# Python installation and environment setup
 You may download whole directory with script files and compressed result files.

 1. use the python_env_setup.sh file to setup all dependencies